talsalmona/hilan/README.md

 # Hilan Payslip
 ![Build](https://github.com/talsalmona/hilan/workflows/Build/badge.svg)

-Download your Hilan payslip from CLI
+Download your Hilan payslip from CLI.
+Bonus: it will compare the last two salaries to see there are no large gaps and will alert you if there is.

 ## Usage